valinux/TimePad_Spying/Readme_uwn.txt

 ### Conclusion

 This method enhances security by obscuring the sensitive details (encryption key and word mapping) while still allowing the recipient to decode the original message.
 If you need help with how to create microdots or any specific details about the encoding process, just let me know!

+USE your BRAIN JSON FILE NEEDS TO BE SEPERATED FROM THE KEY.
+DONT PUT ON THE MICRODOT BOTH LMAO.
+EVERYTHING ELSE IS GOOD.